kes2401/data-dashboard/README.md

 A data dashboard that visualizes a dataset retrieved from the [Star Wars API](https://swapi.co/).

-Built for Milestone Project no.2 in the Full Stack Software Development bootcamp at Code Institute, in the Intereactive Frontend Development lesson.
+Built for Milestone Project no.2 in the Full Stack Software Development bootcamp at Code Institute, in the Interactive Frontend Development module.

 ## UX